 Next, add the chicken broth, parmesan rind, and bouquet garni.
 Bring to a boil on high.
 Cover, and keep the soup on a low boil while letting the potatoes cook for about 15 minutes.

 Once the potatoes are fork tender, add the marinara sauce, frozen corn, and sugar if needed.
 This is where you want to taste your soup and adjust any flavors!
 Add sugar if it needs more sweetness.
 Add more marinara or tomato sauce if it needs more acidity.
 And don’t forget to check for salt levels too!

 Let the soup continue to simmer for 10-15 minutes so all the flavors meld together.
 Meanwhile, make the crostinis: combine the butter, olive oil, and fresh herbs in a small bowl.
 Cut the bread into strips – about 3 per slice.
 Use a butter knife to spread the butter-herb mixture over the bread.
 Air fry at 350 degrees for about 6-8 minutes (or use your desired method for toasting bread).

 Prepare the garnish: dice up some extra canadian bacon or lunch meat ham and cook in a little butter until crispy.
-Set aside with extra parsley and parmesean cheese.
+Set aside with extra parsley and parmesan cheese.
 Note: garnish is optional, but it is delicious!

-After the soup is done simmering, remove the parmesean rind and bouquet garni.
+After the soup is done simmering, remove the parmsean rind and bouquet garni.
 Whisk in the softened cream cheese until fully combined (if it looks lumpy, just keep whisking!
 I promise it will combine!)